Simplysequence/Amazon-Product-Review-Analysis/README.md

 ![Task 8](https://github.com/user-attachments/assets/f21da3f9-c062-4c3d-8e62-17b5a502ac52)

+Insight/Interpretation: The distribution of product ratings shows a strong positive skew, indicating that the majority of products have high ratings.
+The highest concentration of products falls within the 4.1 to 4.3 rating range, with 196 products at 4.1, 170 at 4.2, and 151 at 4.3.
+This highlights generally good customer satisfaction across the listed products.
+As ratings decrease, the number of products also significantly drops (e.g., only 28 products at 3.6).
+This positive trend in ratings is a strong indicator of perceived product quality and customer loyalty for sellers on Amazon.
+It also suggests that products falling below the 4.0 mark might require attention for improvement.

     9. Total Potential Revenue by Category
      - Method: Calculate potential_revenue = actual_price * rating_count, sum by category.
      - Excel Pivot: Rows = category, Values = potential_revenue (Sum).
      - Output:

 ![Task 9](https://github.com/user-attachments/assets/4d7d1b85-1368-4355-9924-0b95d8312fe2)

+Insight/Interpretation: The total potential revenue by category reveals immense market opportunities, particularly dominated by "Electronics" with an astounding ₹111.4 billion.
+This colossal figure underscores the massive scale of this category on Amazon and its potential for high sales volume, driven by both high prices and extensive customer engagement (as seen in review counts).
+"Home & Kitchen" follows as a distant but significant second with over ₹10.4 billion in potential revenue.

+Other categories, while much smaller in comparison, still represent substantial markets (e.g., "Musicalinstruments" with ₹151 million, "Officeproducts" with ₹60 million).
+This analysis helps prioritize categories for investment, marketing spend, and inventory management, focusing resources on areas with the highest revenue-generating potential.
+The high potential in Electronics, even with significant discounting, highlights its strategic importance.

     10. Number of Unique Products per Price Range Bucket
      - Method: Bin actual_price into <₹200, ₹200–₹500, >₹500, count unique product_name.